YutingHan/Graphical-Perception/README.md

 Log Error Bootstrapped 95% Confidence Intervals
 ------
-To generate more sample with exsited dataset, bootstrap is used.
+To generate more samples with the exsited dataset, bootstrap is used.
 When estimating the unknown log errors, confidence interval provides the potential values and 95% CI is used.
 The result is consistent with the average log error.
 <p align="center">
 <img src="result/BSCI.png" height="60%" width="60%">
 </p>

-5).
-Our experiment adhered to a between-subjects design.
-We excluded participants who incorrectly answered the story verification question, as well as those who either failed to answer or put the same answer for multiple questions.
-For example, the answer was 50% away from the correct answer and put all the 0.3 during the whole experiment.

 Discussion
 ------